Bourbon Reforms: Buenos Aires

 Buenos Aires provided the perfect opportunity to integrate the products of the New World into peninsular Spain.
 The port city was essential to the process of extraction due to its proximity to the mining empire that was Potosí.
 Silver would be easily dispatched to the peninsula.
 Buenos Aires was not solely a beneficial port for the Spanish as it was often the center of illicit contraband along the Atlantic.
 Buenos Aires housed Jesuits seeking travel to Cordoba or Paraguay and the port could also be described as a "back-door" to the Andes.
-Regardless of Buenos Aires having a positive correlation with the Bourbon reforms due its heavy reliance on the flow of silver and Spain's commerce, its reign eventually fell victim to Spain's peninsular conflicts, particularly France.
+Regardless of Buenos Aires having a positive correlation with the Bourbon Reforms due its heavy reliance on the flow of silver and Spain's commerce, its reign eventually fell victim to Spain's peninsular conflicts, particularly France.

 Taxation

 Cartographical pushes resulted in massive output with extremely specific indications on maps in a manner that was extremely modern.
 In tandem with this were data-gathering expeditions that were sponsored and sent out to develop a deeper understanding of the colonies.
 Quantitative and qualitative data were gathered so that systems of taxation could be modified to maximize tax revenue for the crown.

 Moreover, the practice of tax-farming ended.
-Prior to the Bourbon reforms, the practice of tax-farming allowed people, specifically members of the Creole elite, to purchase the right of tax collection from the crown.
+Prior to the Bourbon Reforms, the practice of tax-farming allowed people, specifically members of the Creole elite, to purchase the right of tax collection from the crown.
 These people would then pay the crown ahead of time what the expected tax revenue would be, and then they collect taxes themselves afterwards.
-However, with the elimination of this practice and the transition to direct tax collection, tax rates were thus higher and were also now set at an unnegotiable and inflexible rate.
+However, with the elimination of this practice and the transition to direct tax collection, tax rates were thus higher and were also now set at an nonnegotiable and inflexible rate.
 Changes like this were part and parcel of the move on behalf of the Crown to try to regain control of administrative power in the American colonies.
 Administrative powers had, in the mind of the Crown, previously been too porous for Creoles via mechanisms such as the sale of office and tax-farming.
+However, as Bourbon Reforms were put into effect, many colonial officials were condemned for corrupt practices, such as taking bribes and neglecting tax collection without considering the Crown's interest.